epistemonikos/ngTagsInput/README.md

 ## Warning

-This fork is based on an old version of [ngTagsInput](https://github.com/mbenford/ngTagsInput).
-The changelog of the original project since the moment of the fork has been important, so be careful if you want to pull changes.
+This fork is based on an **old** version of [ngTagsInput](https://github.com/mbenford/ngTagsInput).
+The changes of the original project from the time of the fork have been important, so **be careful** if you want to pull those changes.

 ## Requirements